Methodology Notes for International Degree Data

 Degree Fields and Levels

-Fields of degree used in the international section of this report are based on ISCED-F 2013, the most recent coding system of the International Standard Classification of Education (ISCED), to facilitate international comparisons.
-Table T2-1 shows the crosswalk of science and engineering (S&E) degree fields used to map degree data from regional and national data sources to the fields used in this report.
+Fields of degree used in the international section of this report are based on the most recent coding system of the International Standard Classification of Education (ISCED), ISCED Fields of Education and Training 2013 (ISCED-F 2013), to facilitate international comparisons.
+Table SAHED-1 shows the crosswalk of science and engineering (S&E) degree fields used to map degree data from regional and national data sources to the fields used in this report.
+Comparing degree fields across higher education systems with different degree taxonomies may require classification decisions that unavoidably result in either overcounting or undercounting of degree fields of interest.
+For example, degrees in political science and sociology are reported under the law field by China, but data are not published for these fields individually.
+Political science and sociology are typically included within social and behavioral sciences, but this report does not classify degrees awarded in law within social and behavioral sciences for China because the law field also includes traditional legal disciplines.

 Crosswalk of S&E fields for international higher education data, by selected region, country, or economy and field